Guide to Delaware's Education Grants

 Aim High Afterschool Alliance Awards

-• Description: Supports high-quality out-of-school programs for middle school youth.
+• Description: Supports out-of-school programs for middle school youth to prepare for high school.

-• Duration: 1-2 years.
+• Duration: 1 or 2 years.

-• Eligibility: 501(c)(3) organizations serving middle school students.
+• Eligibility: 501(c)(3) organizations for middle school students.

 Delaware Philanthropy